-Welcome!
-I am a PhD Candidate in the Department of Economics at the University of California, San Diego.
-My research interests are in development, applied and the economics of education.
-My current research broadly focuses on topics related to building resilience to floods, female community-driven development, and after-school tutoring markets.
+I am a PhD candidate in the Department of Economics at the University of California, San Diego (UCSD).
+My research focuses on development economics, applied microeconomics, and the economics of education, with an emphasis on resilience to climate shocks, community-driven development, and tutoring markets.

 I am on the 2024 - 2025 job market.